 Any row in the table that is timestamped after the time of the last data capture is considered modified.
 Or, for a version-based tracking method, all data with the latest version number is deemed to be modified when a change occurs.

 Combining versions and timestamps to track data in database tables allows you to use logic such as "Capture all data for version 3.4 that changed since June 22, 2021."

 - It can be built using your own application logic.

 - This approach requires CPU resources to scan tables for modified data and maintenance resources to ensure that the LAST_UPDATE column is reliably applied to all source tables.

 - There is no LAST_UPDATE for a deleted row.
-DML statements such as "DELETE" will not propagate to the target database without additional scripts to track the deletions.
+DML statements such as "DELETE" will not propagate to the target systems without additional scripts to track the deletions.